likith-sg/Pharmacy-Search-System/README.md

 # Pharmacy Search System

-This project is a high-performance search system for a medicine dataset, implemented using PostgreSQL for the database and FastAPI for the REST API.
-It fulfills the hackathon requirements by supporting efficient prefix, substring, full-text, and fussy (typo-tolerant) searches.
+This project is a high-performance search system for a medicine dataset, implemented using PostgreSQL and FastAPI.
+It supports prefix, substring, full-text, and fussy (typo-tolerant) search functionalities.

 ## 1. Technical Approach